H&M: Phnom Penh, Cambodia

 On 19 May 2013, a textile factory that produced apparel for H&M in Phnom Penh, Cambodia collapsed, injuring several people.
 The incident has raised concerns regarding industrial safety regulations.

 Living wage

-On 25 November 2013, H&M's global head of sustainability committed that H&M, as the world's second-largest clothing retailer, would aim to pay all textile workers "living wage" by 2018, stating that governments are responding too slowly to poor working conditions in Bangladesh among other Asian countries where many clothing retailers source a majority if not all of their garments.
+On 25 November 2013, H&M's global head of sustainability committed that H&M, as the world's second-largest clothing retailer, would aim to pay all textile workers "living wage" by 2018, stating that governments are responding too slowly to poor working conditions in Bangladesh among other Asian countries where many clothing retailers source a majority if not all of its garments.
 Wages were increased in Bangladesh from 3,000 takas ($40) to 5,300 takas ($70) a month in late 2013.

+As of October 2018, a report from the Business and Human Rights Centre show that adequate wages and overtime payment practices do not live up to the conditions promised by H&M in 2013 based on interviews with 62 workers in six H&M supplier factories in Bulgaria, Turkey, India and Cambodia.
+On 13 July 2019, H&M docked the pay and suspended several unionized staff in three of its stores in New Zealand for wearing 'Living wage' stickers, as part of a wider industrial dispute.
+As of 2025, it was reported that 97% of fashion brands including H&M do not pay supply chain workers a living wage.

 Fire safety report

 In September 2015, CleanClothes.org, an NGO involved in garment labor working conditions, reported on a lack of specific fire safety renovations in H&M suppliers' factories.